-These are just some of the main reasons why the proper measurement of water activity (Aw value) is so important.
+These are just some of the main reasons why measuring water activity (Aw value) correctly is so important.

-Pedak is the exclusive distributor of Aw meters made by the Swiss company Novasina.
+Pedak is the exclusive distributor of Aw meters made by the Switzerland-based company Novasina.

 - Aw in bakery products (English, PDF – 185kb)

 - Aw in dairy products (English, PDF – 222kb)

 - Aw in cosmetics (English, PDF – 4.095kb)